linux-system-roles/sap-preconfigure/README.md

 - set in `defaults/main.yml`:

 ### Execute only certain steps of SAP notes
-If the following variable is set to no, only certain steps of SAP notes will be executed or checked as per setting of variable `sap_preconfigure_<sap_note_number>_<step>`.
-If this variable is undefined or set to no, all installation and configuration steps of applicable SAP notes will be executed.
+If the following variable is set to `no`, only certain steps of SAP notes will be executed or checked as per setting of variable `sap_preconfigure_<sap_note_number>_<step>`.
+If this variable is undefined or set to `yes`, all installation and configuration steps of applicable SAP notes will be executed.
 ```yaml
 sap_preconfigure_config_all
 ```